 Program at a glance

 The Advanced Education Program in Prosthodontics accepts three residents into the program per year and is accredited for nine residents overall.
-The online portion of the application must be completed and uploaded into ADEA PASS and the direct mail portion of the application must be postmarked no later than September 15 in the year prior to the program start date.
-After review of the PASS applications combined with each applicant’s supplemental material mailed directly to the program, selected candidates will be contacted by the Program Director to schedule a date for an interview.
-Interviews are usually held on Fridays during the months of July through October.
-Taking into account the applicant selection criteria and input obtained by the program director, faculty, and residents, candidates will be ranked and offered a position through the Postdoctoral Dental Matching Program.
+Application materials must be completed and uploaded into ADEA PASS no later than September 15 in the year prior to the program start date.
+After receipt of the supplemental application processing fee, PASS applications will be reviewed and selected candidates will be contacted by the Program Director to schedule a date for an interview.
+Interviews are usually held on Mondays during the months of September and October.
+Taking into account the applicant selection criteria and input obtained by the program director, faculty and residents, candidates will be ranked and offered a position through the Postdoctoral Dental Matching Program.